Kitware/CMake/Help/cpack_gen/nsis.rst

 .. variable:: CPACK_NSIS_CREATE_ICONS_EXTRA

- Additional NSIS commands for creating start menu shortcuts.
+ Additional NSIS commands for creating `Start Menu` shortcuts.

 .. variable:: CPACK_NSIS_DELETE_ICONS_EXTRA

- Additional NSIS commands to uninstall start menu shortcuts.
+ Additional NSIS commands to uninstall `Start Menu` shortcuts.

 .. variable:: CPACK_NSIS_EXECUTABLES_DIRECTORY

- Creating NSIS start menu links assumes that they are in ``bin`` unless this variable is set.
+ Creating NSIS `Start Menu` links assumes that they are in ``bin`` unless this variable is set.
 For example, you would set this to ``exec`` if your executables are in an exec directory.